shlok191/The-Door/README.md

 4. Thats it. :)

 P.S.
 Keep in mind, that I just made it for fun and just overlook the fact that the game is very short and you can finish it in 5 minutes if you try.
+Have fun!